trex-paxos/trex-paxos-jvm/README.md

 or if they are applied in the wrong order, we will violate consistency.
 In reality this example is not very instructive as we can use different consistency models with a key-value store.
-Yet at the heart of many distributeded systems we need to have some core configuration that must be strongly consistent across all nodes in a cluster (e.g. what servers are currently in the cluster, which worker mode is managing which partition of data).
-The concept of an ordered stream of commands is how we manage the core configuration of the cluster.
+Yet at the heart of many distributeded systems we need to have some core configuration that must be strongly consistent across all nodes in a cluster (e.g. what servers are currently in the cluster, or which workera are managing which partition of data).
+The concept of an ordered stream of commands is how we
+replicate the core configuration of the cluster.

 The [paper](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf) explicitly states that Paxos has a leader (p.
 6):